-As these Millennials, approximately 4 million, enter the US workforce each year.
-They are quickly becoming an integral part of the workforce.
+As these Millennials, approximately 4 million, enter the US workforce each year they are quickly becoming an integral part of the workforce.
 These millennials are driving new expectations of work and business software.
 They approach business software through a consumer lens; they expect simplicity and instant results.
-In their personal lives it’s incredibly easy to find people and information they need through search engines and social networks.
+In their personal lives it’s incredibly easy to find people and information that they need through search engines and social networks.
 This millennial generation have grown up texting and with social media.
-They want to quickly and easily ask questions, find expertise, keep up to date on events that affect their life and have their achievements recognized.
+They want to quickly and easily ask questions, find expertise, keep up to date on events that affect their life and have their achievements recognised.
 They expect business software that enables them to connect, communicate and collaborate as easily as they do via social networks such as Twitter and Facebook.

 Think about your own company.
-When the last time was you or someone on your team asked “Who knows about X?”
+When was the last time that you or someone on your team asked “Who knows about X?”
 How much time did you spend looking for said person?
 Expertise location is the most common reason for implementing social computing solutions.
 The time spent trying to find a subject matter expert within your company is expensive.
 And having multiple workers solving the same kinds of problems without the knowledge of a subject matter expert can be even more expensive.
 Communities of users are also very effective for providing an assessment of credibility.
 Just like the seller ratings on eBay provide a quite accurate tool for assessing the seller’s authenticity, explicit or implied credibility ratings in a social computing tool spotlight expertise.